 To deter violations of the large shareholding reporting rules, the 2008 revision of the Financial Instruments and Exchange Act made the failure to submit reports of large shareholding and the submission of false statements subject to the administrative monetary penalty.
-However, it has been pointed out that the current level of the administrative monetary penalty is not sufficient to ensure the large shareholding reporting rules.
+However, there have been only a few cases charged with the violation of the large shareholding reporting rules and it has been pointed out that the current level of the administrative monetary penalty is not sufficient to ensure the large shareholding reporting rules.

-- What are the experts' views on raising the level of administrative monetary penalty for violating the large shareholding reporting rules to enhance deterrence against such violations? - From the perspective of promoting constructive dialogue between companies and investors, it is important to enhance the fairness of markets and securities transactions.
-The Cabinet Office Ordinance was revised to additionally require the disclosure of whether the necessary large shareholding reports have been submitted, which must be included in the tender offer statement.
+- The FSA will strengthen measures and consider raising the level of administrative monetary penalty for violating the large shareholding reporting rules to enhance deterrence against such violations. - From the perspective of promoting constructive dialogue between companies and investors, it is important to enhance the fairness of markets and securities transactions.
+The cabinet office ordinance was revised to additionally require the disclosure of whether the necessary large shareholding reports have been submitted, which must be included in the tender offer statement.
 The revision aims to prevent situations where tender offers are initiated without the proper filing of large shareholding reports.
 Taking into account the revision, consideration should be given to whether there are any other measures to be taken.